2000 Pacific typhoon season: Tropical Storm Maria

 between Typhoon Prapiroon.
 The low pressure area entered the South China Sea as it drifted south over Hong Kong on August 27.
 As it was pulled south to the South China Sea, it quickly strengthened into a tropical storm on August 30.
 Maria made landfall on September 1 east of Hong Kong.

 Typhoon Saomai (Osang)

 Typhoon Saomai developed on September 2.
 It strengthened while heading westward and reached typhoon status.
 Later in its duration, the typhoon turned northwestward and the PAGASA named it Osang.
 Eventually, Saomai was classified as a super typhoon, peaking with winds of 175 km/h (110 mph).
 Thereafter, the typhoon weakened before making landfall in South Korea.
 It dissipated shortly thereafter.

 Tropical Storm Bopha (Ningning)

-On September 6, a Monsoonal trough quickly spawned an Embedded depression that became a tropical storm on September 9.
-However, due to the Fujiwhara effect, the much stronger system, Typhoon Saomai dragged Bopha approximately 1,550 kilometers south, and weakened Bopha from September 9–11.
-The remnants of Bopha continued to move eastwards as it became Severe Tropical Storm Sonamu on September 15.
+On September 6, a monsoonal trough quickly spawned an embedded depression that became a tropical storm on September 9.
+However, due to the Fujiwhara effect, the much stronger system, Typhoon Saomai dragged Bopha approximately 1,550 kilometers south, and weakened Bopha from September 9-11.
+The remnants of Bopha continued to move eastwards as it became Sonamu, on September 15.